notnegotiable/nand2tetris/README.md

 The projects vary in scope and complexity, from virtually building hardware like elementary logic gates to implementing a functional OS.
-In the end, I will have constructed a complete general-purpose computer sytem, essentially from scratch!
+In the end, I will have constructed a complete general-purpose computer system, essentially from scratch!

 - PART 1: HARDWARE
   * Project 01: Boolean Logic (complete: 19/08/23)